Banana-Giova/Progetto_ATAC/README.md

 ### csv_load.py

-Script used to load onto the database every CSV file located in:\
+Script used to load onto the database every CSV file, which is located in:\
     ```Progetto_ATAC/scripts/data```

 To write a CSV file in the correct format use this tool:\